 The quarterly, half-yearly and annual results are published within 48 hours of the meeting for that quarter.
-Quarterly results are published in Aapla Mahanagar (Marathi), Business Standards (English) and Financial Express (English) and are displayed on the website of the Company i.e. 'www.seya.in' after its submission to the Stock Exchanges.
+Quarterly results are published in Aapla Mahanagar (Marathi), Business Standards (English) and Financial Express (English) and are displayed on 'www.seya.in' after its submission to the Stock Exchanges.

-Shareholding Pattern, Corporate Governance Report and financial results are uploaded on listing centre maintained by BSE Ltd.
+Shareholding Pattern, Corporate Governance Report and financial results are uploaded on listing centre maintained by BSE Ltd, followed by hard copy submission to BSE.